 Welford was bought for 160,000 AED out of the April 2017 Racing In Dubai Sale.
-He is a son of Dubawi and is of a similar stocky, sturdy conformation to that of his father.
-He’s also a half-brother to Don’t Give Up who won twice at Carnival level on the Meydan dirt.
+A son of Dubawi and of a similar stocky and confirmation, his half-brother Don’t Give Up who won twice at Carnival level on the Meydan dirt.
 Previously trained by Mark Johnston, he reached a level of 93, before dropping down the weights.

 After a few niggling issues, Welford finally got to the track for a couple of runs before the end of the 2017/18 season.
 Having badly needed the first of them at Jebel Ali, he improved out of sight to finish third in a 7f handicap at Meydan 6 days later, showing really bright speed before a lack of a race fitness told against rivals who had been on the go all season.

 After a summer off and a prep run at Jebel Ali, Welford was an impressive winner back at Meydan over 1m, scoring by 5 3/4 lengths off a mark of 75.
-He was a good second over 10f next time and picked up further cheques when making the frame on his next 3 starts.
+He was a good second over 10f next time and picked up further cheques on his next 3 starts.